wayfair/vsm-ios/Sources/VSM/Documentation.docc/ComprehensiveGuide/ViewDefinition-SwiftUI.md

 This approach assumes that the repository does not need to always update the view's `data.username` property.
 Only if the `onAppear` event is called.

-However, if the view's `username` property did need to be kept in sync with the data source, or some other window's editor, etc., then adding an `onReceive` event handler would solve that, but have the potential to overwrite the user's unsaved changes.
+However, if the view's `username` property did need to be kept in sync with the data source, or some other window's editor, etc., then using the `.onChange(of:)` modifier would solve that, but have the potential to overwrite the user's unsaved changes.

 ```swift
 @State var username: String = ""